bbauska/zombiePolitics/README.md

-When not equated with free-market capitalism, democracy is reduced to the empty rituals of elections largely shaped by corporate money and indifferent to relations of power that make a mockery out of equality, democratic participation, and col­ lective deliberation.
+When not equated with free-market capitalism, democracy is reduced to the empty rituals of elections largely shaped by corporate money and indifferent to relations of power that make a mockery out of equality, democratic participation, and col­ lective deliberation.</p>

-The undoing of democracy as a substantive ideal is most visible in the illegal legalities perpetuated by the Bush/Cheney regime and reproduced under the pres­ idency of Barack Obama that extend from the use of military commissions, the pol­ icy of indefinite detention, suppressing evidence of torture, maintaining secret and illegal prisons in Afghanistan, to the refusal to prosecute former high-level govern­ ment officials who sanctioned acts of torture and other violations of human rights.
+<p>The undoing of democracy as a substantive ideal is most visible in the illegal
+legalities perpetuated by the Bush/Cheney regime and reproduced under the pres­ idency of Barack Obama that extend from the use of military commissions, the pol­ icy of indefinite detention, suppressing evidence of torture, maintaining secret and illegal prisons in Afghanistan, to the refusal to prosecute former high-level govern­ ment officials who sanctioned acts of torture and other violations of human rights.</p>

-As part of the crisis of legitimation, democracy's undoing can be seen in the anti­ democratic nature of governance that has increasingly shaped domestic and foreign policy in the United States, policies that have been well documented by a number of writers extending from Noam Chomsky to Chris Hedges.
-What is often missed, however, is how such anti-democratic forces work at home in ways that are less vis­ ible and-when they are visiblwseem to become easily normalized, removed from any criticism as they settle into that ideological fog called common sense.
+<p>As part of the crisis of legitimation, democracy's undoing can be seen in the anti­
+democratic nature of governance that has increasingly shaped domestic and foreign policy in the United States, policies that have been well documented by a number of writers extending from Noam Chomsky to Chris Hedges.
+What is often missed, however, is how such anti-democratic forces work at home in ways that are less vis­ ible and-when they are visiblwseem to become easily normalized, removed from any criticism as they settle into that ideological fog called common sense.</p>

-If the first rule of politics is to make power invisible, the second rule is to deval­ ue critical thought by relieving people of the necessity to think critically and hold power accountable-always in the name of common sense.
+<p>If the first rule of politics is to make power invisible, the second rule is to deval­
+ue critical thought by relieving people of the necessity to think critically and hold power accountable-always in the name of common sense.
 Under the populist rubric of common sense, democracy is now used to invoke rationalizations for invading